-In the remainder of this section, we demonstrate that senior executives' personality traits derived using DeepPerson can significantly improve our ability to predict firms' policy and financial outcomes, relative to existing personality methods and exclusion of personality information entirely.
+In the remainder of this section, we demonstrate that senior executives' personality traits derived using DeepPerson can significantly improve our ability to predict firms' policy and financial outcomes - relative to existing personality methods and exclusion of personality information entirely.
 Such forecasts are of interest to many stakeholder groups, including investors (FinTech) and corporate headhunters (workforce analytics).
-We focus on the personality traits of senior executives who are employed by the constituent firms of the S&P Composite 1500 Index, which encompasses large corporations, midsize firms, and small firms.
+We focus on the personality traits of senior executives who are employed by the constituent firms of the S&P Composite 1500 Index, which encompasses large corporations, mid-size firms, and small firms.
 Consistent with prior IS studies (Shi et al. 2016), we retrieved information about senior executives at S&P-1500 firms from the company pages of CrunchBase.
-Using definitions (and job titles) for senior executives as explicated in prior studies (Medcof 2007, Masli et al. 2016), we managed to gather information related to senior executives at 425 of the S&P-1500 firms.
-This included names, Twitter accounts, education levels, and so on, for employees who had c-suite job titles.
+Using definitions (and job titles) for senior executives as explicated in prior studies (Masli et al. 2016; Medcof 2007), we managed to gather information related to senior executives at 425 of the S&P-1500 firms.
+This included names, Twitter accounts, education levels, etc. for employees who had c-suite job titles.
 These senior executives' demographic and compensation information were also retrieved from the Executive Compensation database.
-Among the identified senior executives, we selected those who were employed between 1990 and 2017 and who possessed Twitter accounts, resulting in 352 executives: 219 chief executive officers (CEOs), 40 chief financial officers (CFOs), 22 CXOs (e.g., Chief Marketing/Information/ Technology/Operating Officers), 188 directors, 62 presidents, and 10 chairmen.
-All tweets composed by the identified executives between 2006 and 2017 were retrieved.
+Among the identified senior executives, we selected those who were employed between 1990 and 2017, and who possessed Twitter accounts, resulting in 352 executives: 219 CEOs, 40 CFOs, 22 CXOs, 188 directors, 62 presidents, and 10 chairmen.
+All tweets composed by the identified executives between

+2006 and 2017 were retrieved.
 Retweeted content, URLs, and images were excluded.
-This resulted in an average of 529 tweets per executive (i.e., ~186,000 data points).
-Following the experimental procedure described in Section 4, DeepPerson was fine-tuned using the training set of the myPersonality (Facebook) corpus before it was invoked to derive the Big-Five personality dimension scores based on executives' Twitter posts.
-Prior leader personality studies note the benefits of using models trained on larger sets of general social media data, such as the ability to use personality labels from hundreds or thousands of users for training (Hrazdil et al. 2020).
-Furthermore, prior work does not note differences in personality trait linguistic patterns and cues based on one's personal status or professional standing (Mairesse et al. 2007).
-Consistent with prior work, we assume that personalities are relatively stable during the aforementioned analysis period (Cobb-Clark and Schurer 2012).
-Following the methodology adopted by Bertrand and Schoar (2003), we collected annual financial indicators related to firms' policy and financial outcomes for 1990-2017 using the Compustat database.
-These indicators were investment (INVEST), cash flow (CF), cash holdings (CH), leverage (LEVER), interest coverage (IC), the ratio of selling, general and administrative expenses (SG&A), the ratio of dividends and earnings over incomes (D&E), and return on asset (ROA) (Bertrand and Schoar 2003).
-The basic descriptive statistics of the dependent variables and predictor variables/features used in our case study are shown in Table 10.
+This resulted in an average of 529 tweets per executive (i.e., \sim 186K data points).